dtapuska/documentaccess/README.md

 should be allocated when an iframe encounters the `disallowdocumentaccess` attribute instead of using the one from the [browsing context group](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context-group).
 This will cause the [agents](https://html.spec.whatwg.org/multipage/webappapis.html#obtain-similar-origin-window-agent) allocated to each execution context to be different.
+Since new agents will be allocated these frames will have a separate event loop.

 An additional change to [isPlatformObjectSameOrigin(0)](https://html.spec.whatwg.org/#isplatformobjectsameorigin-(-o-)) needs to be completed.
 The algorithm should check that the [Agent](https://tc39.es/ecma262/#sec-agents) is the same on